fiskaltrust/rollout-doc/buy-resell/framework-agreement.md

 * Note that it will take a few days to process your request.
 Only then will you receive the master agreement.
 * With the framework agreement, your credit limit and adjusted product prices will be stored in the fiskaltrust.Portal.
 * Check the deposited prices, pay attention to the offers in the store as well as the rollout plans.
-* Carry out the resale of the Entitlements in the agreed period.
+* Resale of the rights by the PosDealer, within a maximum of three years.
-* Check the remaining stock in good time.
-This will be invoiced at the end of the agreed period.
+* Comparison of the Entitlements purchased in the meantime to the agreed purchase volume.
+The difference is transferred and invoiced to the PosDealer at the end of the valuation period
 * At the end of the agreed period, determine the requirements for the following year.
 * Contact fiskaltrust for further agreement.